Crete in Winter

-Vergis Epavlis in Agios Myronas, Kalimera Archanes in Archanes, Asion Lithos in Kato Asites.
+Kalimera Archanes in Archanes, and Asion Lithos in Kato Asites.

 Porto Veneziano.
 1st class.
-Neat and functional rooms and balconies - front ones face the Venetian harbour and lighthouse - dining room - bar - WINTER price range H3/H2.
+Neat and functional rooms and balconies - front ones face the Venetian harbor and lighthouse - dining room - bar - WINTER price range H3/H2.
 This hotel is a member of the Best Western selection and does it proud.
-It is well run, well staffed with knowledgeable friendly people.
-In a wonderful position, the quieter part of the harbour, with some great restaurants nearby.
+It is well run, well-staffed with knowledgeable friendly people.
+In a wonderful position, the quieter part of the harbor, with some great restaurants nearby.
 It is well-heated and a great and comfortable base camp.

 Porto del Colombo Hotel.
 Traditional Hotel, Venetian building, price range H3.
-Provides another charming choice nearby the Venetian harbour.
-Porto del Colombo is a nine room and suite hotel configured out of an old Venetian building, with style and atmosphere.
+It provides another charming choice nearby the Venetian harbour.
+Porto del Colombo is a nine-room and suite hotel configured out of an old Venetian building, with style and atmosphere.

 New winter additions near Chania: